sourav11b/Custom_LBP/README.md

 > datastax-java-driver.advanced.speculative-execution-policy.max-executions
 > = 3 datastax-java-driver.advanced.speculative-execution-policy.delay = 10

-please note the test cluster does not have authention or SSL set up - please add relevant configurations if using them. refer to [documentation](https://docs.datastax.com/en/developer/java-driver/4.9/manual/core/configuration/reference/).
+please note the test cluster does not have authentication or SSL set up - please add relevant configurations if using them. refer to [documentation](https://docs.datastax.com/en/developer/java-driver/4.9/manual/core/configuration/reference/).

 ## steps for running the test

-run the main method in  `com.datastax.custom_lbp.customlbp.test.TestCustomLBP` class after the code is running it will print the ip of the coordinator it is contacting in the system console
+run the main method in  `com.datastax.custom_lbp.customlbp.test.TestCustomLBP` class after the code is running, it will print the ip of the coordinator it is contacting in the system console

               found row : <some value>
               coordinator node : <ip>
               coordinator node DC : DC1

-shutdown two nodes your local datacenter the code, once the driver has realised that the local datacenter is down, will start sedning requests to the remote datcenter
+shutdown two nodes your local datacenter DC1 the code, once the driver has realised that the local datacenter is down, will start sending requests to the remote datcenter DC2

      found row : <some value>
      coordinator node : <ip>
      coordinator node DC : DC2
-bring up the two nodes your local datacenter the code, once the driver has realised that the local datacenter is ip , will start sedning requests to the local datcenter again
+bring up the two nodes your local datacenter DC1 the code, once the driver has realised that the local datacenter is up , will start sending requests to the local datcenter DC1 again.

      found row : <some value>
      coordinator node : <ip>